Table of contents

 This is an extreme example, but it illustrates why it's important to be specific with the keywords you choose for your resume.
 Look for phrases from the job listing that you can incorporate and try to be exact in your word choice when it comes to the most important phrases.

-Let’s get one thing straight right away: ATS is not the only reason to use resume keywords.
-Matching your resume to the expectations of the hiring team is a great way to get noticed even when ATS isn’t a part of the process.
-But these days, it’s safest to err on the side of assuming that ATS is involved.
+ATS is not the only reason to use resume keywords.
+Matching your resume to the expectations of the hiring team is a great way to get noticed even when ATS isn't a part of the process.
+But these days, it's safest to err on the side of assuming that ATS is involved.

-An ATS screening process may filter for specific resume skills, experience level, education, or other core competencies and qualifications that the employer would like the ideal candidate to have.
+- Other core competencies and qualifications that the employer would like the ideal candidate to have.

-This is why learning how to write a resume that incorporates keywords is so important.
 An ATS-friendly resume will help you get your resume into the right hands.
 Passing through ATS might seem intimidating, but the job listing has already provided you with the tools you need.
-If the ATS screening process is a dark and spooky jungle, the job listing is a treasure map full of landmarks to lead you to your destination.
+If the ATS screening process is mysterious, unknown territory, the job listing is a treasure map with landmarks leading you to your destination.

-Pro tip:We often think of ATS as filtering for specific industry terms or qualifications.
-This is one of ATS’s functions, but you might be surprised to learn that many employers screen for soft skills too.
-Make sure to build a robust and balanced resume to pass ATS and prove you’re the right candidate.
+We often think of ATS as filtering for specific industry terms or qualifications.
+This is one of ATS's functions, but you might be surprised to learn that many employers screen for soft skills, too.
+Make sure to build a robust and balanced resume to pass ATS and prove you're the right candidate.

-How to use keywords on a resume
+How to Use Keywords on a Resume

 Step one is to read the job listing carefully.
 Let's use an example job listing to demonstrate: